diamond-diadem/diamond-diadem.github.io/content/en/documentation/install/install-apptainer.md

 {{< video-with-consent id="tAsmuzLtVZI?si=jy4qoLdFcQk0z-9J" >}}

-For non-privileged users, a scripts is made available to install pre-built binaries together with several utilitaries mandatory to run Apptainer.
+For non-privileged users, a script is made available to install pre-built binaries together with several utilities mandatory to run Apptainer.
 The script works for Red Hat Enterprise Linux-derived systems, and also for Fedora, SUSE/OpenSUSE, Debian, and Ubuntu.
 It is however required to have access to `curl` `rpm2cpio` and `cpio` through the `$PATH` environment variable).

 One can run the script using :